Royal Dutch Shell plc third quarter 2014 results presentations

 More in Investors

 Recently published Royal Dutch Shell plc news and media releases, investor presentations and UK Regulatory Announcements.

 Share price information and charts, calculators and historical share prices.

-Dividend announcements, the interim dividend timetable, dividend calculators, dividend policies and a dividend download library.
+Dividend announcements, share buybacks, the interim dividend timetable, dividend calculators and dividend policies.

 You may also be interested in

 On this page you'll find links to contact information for shareholder enquiries.